If you'll make a purchase using any of our affiliate links, we may earn some commission at no extra cost to you. How this works.

 Bottom Line

-If you run into work with your travel-mug in hand, then simplify your morning with the Bodum Travel Press!
+If you run into work with your travel mug in hand, then simplify your morning with the Bodum Travel Press!

 So, that’s French presses.

-Sometimes I think the more simple a piece of kit is the harder it is to decide on.
+Sometimes I think the more simple a piece of kit is, the harder it is to decide on.

-Hopefully, you can prioritize with these picks.
+Hopefully, you can prioritize these picks.
 Do you want to travel in style with the Gator, have the expensive and styles best of the best in the Espro, or make a smart budget choice in either glass or steel?

 Bigger Picture

-The basics when you’re buying a French press -- you need to think about practicality.
+The basics when you’re buying a French press — you need to think about practicality.
 Is the handle comfortable?
 Does it splash?
 How long will it keep drinks warm?

-Most importantly… do you want the solidity of metal, or the ease of use and looks of glass?
+Most importantly… do you want the solidity of metal or the ease of use and looks of glass?

 In terms of parts of the machine, I think looking at the filter is really important.
-They can be flimsy and they can be hard to take apart and reassemble when cleaning, so don’t be afraid to really poke around if you’re buying in person or ask a lot of questions if buying online.
+They can be flimsy, and they can be hard to take apart and reassemble when cleaning, so don’t be afraid to really poke around if you’re buying in person or ask a lot of questions if buying online.

 Final Thoughts

 Without a doubt, my ultimate best French press all-rounder has to be the Espro P7.
-It looks gorgeous, and will probably last a lifetime.
+It looks gorgeous and will probably last a lifetime.
 That being said, who has the money for a really high-end French press?
-Realistically, the Bodum offerings are also really really good and come at a more reasonable price.
+Realistically, the Bodum offerings are also really, really good and come at a more reasonable price.

 The Gator is also fantastic and will be my choice next time I need a travel coffee system.